makeandbuild/Courier/README.md

 - Publish websocket events that the rules engine listens for instead of calling directly
 - Auto register beacons when they are first seen (like we do for agents)
 - Make uuids case and dash insensitive (currently only supports uuids in all lowercase without dashs)
+- Pull list of audio file choices and urls from S3 bucket in order to provide list of files to play dynamically (currently we the UI is hardcoded)